ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>Overnight</h3>A chance of showers and thunderstorms.
-Cloudy.
-Low around 61, with temperatures rising to around 64 overnight.
-North northwest
-         wind around 7 mph.
-Chance of precipitation is 50%.<br></div>
+Cloudy, with a low around 62.
+North wind around 6 mph.
+Chance of precipitation is 40%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Thursday</h3>A chance of showers and thunderstorms before 7am, then a chance of showers and thunderstorms between 7am and 8am, then a slight
          chance of showers and thunderstorms between 8am and 10am.
-Mostly cloudy, with a high near 76.
+Mostly cloudy, with a high near 77.
 Northwest wind around 7 mph.
          Chance of precipitation is 30%.<br></div>
    </p>
    <p>